YumYummity/dm-pinger/README.md

 - Prevent launching of multiple at once (safety)

 # Prompts
 `A guide to all the prompts.
-Everything is caps-sensitive!` *Update soon about v0.3*
+Everything is caps-sensitive!` *Update eventually about v0.4*

 <details><summary> Show Prompts </summary>